• Skip to primary navigation

 • Add the flour mixture to the mixing bowl, a bit at a time, beating after each addition until completely incorporated.
 I add about ⅓ of the flour mixture at one time.

-• Add 1 cup of coconut flakes and 2 cups of Rice Krispies cereal.
+• Add 1 cup of shredded coconut and 2 cups of Rice Krispies cereal.
 Stir with a spoon until just combined.

 • Use a cookie scoop to scoop into evenly sized balls.